Core elements

 Q: How do I roll back to an older version of an Agent?

 Automatic rollback isn’t supported yet.
-Snapshot the configuration before updating, then PUT it back later (with the latest version).
+Snapshot the configuration before updating, then POST it back later (with the latest version).

 Next steps